 To create visuals that look they were made on VHS video, VHS video was used.
 Musicians who soundtracked Alien the film worked on the score of the game.
 But this is no exercise in retro gaming, it’s a work of atmospheric adventure with a permanent pulse of heart-pumping dread.
 Out on October 7 for both PlayStations, PC and both Xboxes.

 UP NEXT - A few games to look out for on the consoles of your choice over the next few months.

 Ideal Holmes: You are the world’s greatest detective

 It may come as a surprise to learn that the new Sherlock Holmes game, subtitled Crimes And Punishments, is the 10th in a series that began in 2002.
 This offers more of the same – brain-puzzling detection in 19th-century London – and something new: it’s inspired by the new BBC TV Sherlock.
 Out September 4 for consoles and PC.

 Hack job: Link and Zelda make a sword point in Hyrule Warriors

-The Legend of Zelda series is deep.
+The Legend Of Zelda series is deep.
 Dynasty Warriors games are the opposite: flashy gameplay that pits your guy against multiple enemies, and the one-man attack usually wins.
-Combine them and you get the best-of-both worlds Hyrule Warriors (out on September 19), a blast of a battle game and the best new title on Wii U.
+Combine them and you get best-of-both worlds Hyrule Warriors (out from September 19), a blast of a battle game and the best new title on Wii U.